Description of Evidence

 I was fortunate enough to be able to share my results of this project at various events to a wide range of people.
 I presented posters at four conferences, two local TRU conferences (TRU Undergraduate Research Conference and SUPER) and two Canadian conferences (Pacific Ecology and Evolution Conference, and Canadian Society of Microbiology Conference).
 In addition I also gave a short 3 minutes overview of my research at the TRU In a Nutshell competition.

-Being able to share in explain my work is a huge part of research.
-I was able to get great feedback from others, as well I have able to share my results with the people it was impacting.
-Being able to engage with people at TRU living in Kamloops, we were able to reach the audience of people who’s lives would be affected but the research on tryong to create a more sustainable way to re-use our waste.
+Being able to share and explain my work is a huge part of research.
+I was able to get great feedback from others, as well being able to share my results with the people it was impacting.
+Engage with people at TRU living in Kamloops, helped me reach an audience of people who’s lives would be affected by the research which in the end on could help create a more sustainable way to re-use our waste.

 In A Nutshell – 3 minute presentation